 The world is generating a massive amount of data from a number of sources and being able to leverage this data provides great opportunities to improve data analysis and make better business decisions.
-Tableau is a robust tool for visualizing enormous sets of data seamlessly.
-It supports a wide range of data sources, has an easy drag and drop interface and helps to build interactive visualizations easily without much effort.
+A tableau is a robust tool for visualizing enormous sets of data seamlessly.
+It supports a wide range of data sources, has an easy drag and drop interface, and helps to build interactive visualizations easily without much effort.

 Knowing more about the new features of Tableau version 2020.3

 Enhancements to relationships

 In Tableau Desktop 2020.3, you can now share tables based on disparity operators or calculated fields.
 With the enhanced drag and drop experience, you can drag and drop to replace a table in the data model.
 In 2020.3, you can create relationships based on calculated fields and compare fields used for relationships using operators in the relationship definition.

 Let your data tell your business story with Tableau